instagibbs/bolts/XX-eltoo-onchain.md

     - MUST wait `shared_delay` blocks of confirmation for this transaction to publish the pre-signed *settlement transaction*

+## Rationale

+If your counter-party honestly had the latest channel state confirmed, then the only thing to do is make sure settlement outputs are swept as necessary.

 # Unilateral Close Handling: Stale Settlement Transaction